chrystalchern/mdof/_sources/theory/srim.rst.txt

 ===============================================

-For discrete-time systems, the correlation between inputs, outputs, and state yield information about the system’s state evolution and response.
+For discrete-time systems, the correlation between inputs, outputs, and state yield information about the system's state evolution and response.
 In fact, the state equations can be estimated by manipulating correlation matrices through the method, `System Realization by Information Matrix <https://doi.org/10.2514/2.4068>`__ (SRIM).